Cross Country Healthcare (NASDAQ:CCRN) Releases Earnings Results, Beats Expectations By $0.07 EPS

-Cross Country Healthcare (NASDAQ:CCRN) released its earnings results on Wednesday.
-The business services provider reported $0.47 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.40 by $0.07, MarketWatch Earnings reports.
-Cross Country Healthcare had a return on equity of 24.66% and a net margin of 0.90%.
-The firm had revenue of $331.83 million for the quarter, compared to analysts’ expectations of $306.21 million.
-During the same quarter in the previous year, the business posted $0.16 earnings per share.
-The business’s revenue for the quarter was up 53.1% on a year-over-year basis.
+Cross Country Healthcare (NASDAQ:CCRN) issued its quarterly earnings results on Wednesday.
+The business services provider reported $0.47 earnings per share for the quarter, beating analysts’ consensus estimates of $0.40 by $0.07, MarketWatch Earnings reports.
+The business had revenue of $331.83 million during the quarter, compared to analyst estimates of $306.21 million.
+Cross Country Healthcare had a net margin of 0.90% and a return on equity of 24.66%.
+Cross Country Healthcare’s revenue for the quarter was up 53.1% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.16 earnings per share.
 Cross Country Healthcare updated its Q3 2021 guidance to $0.300-$0.350 EPS and its Q3 guidance to $0.30-0.35 EPS.

 Cross Country Healthcare, Inc provides talent management and other consultative services for healthcare clients in the United States.
 The company operates in three segments: Nurse and Allied Staffing, Physician Staffing, and Search.
 The Nurse and Allied Staffing segment offers traditional staffing, including temporary and permanent placement of travel nurses and allied professionals, branch-based local nurses, and allied staffing; short-term staffing of registered nurses, licensed practical nurses, certified nurse assistants, practitioners, pharmacists, and other allied professionals on per diem and short-term assignments; and travel allied professionals on long-term contract assignments, as well as workforce solutions, including MSP, OWS, RPO, IRP, EMR, and consulting services.